terryds/terryds/README.md

 - born and raised in Lampung (small city in Indonesia)
 - self-taught coding at age 14, tinkering with bulletin boards, learning LAMP stack and their design patterns, published my first web components on packagist
 - moved to Bandung for university study (at Bandung Institute of Technology)
-- built my first company, a chatbot SaaS (https://chatbiz.id), during college year 3,
+- built my first company, a chatbot agency (https://chatbiz.id), during college year 3, **profitable from day one**
 - dropped out of college to pursue tech entrepreneurship full-time
-- got into ycombinator at age 21
+- got into YCombinator Batch W21 at age 21
 - got into Global Shapers by WEF in 2021
-- chatbot SaaS becomes profitable and self-sustaining, yet failed to become the fast-growing potential unicorn
-- currently exploring new ideas and validating things
+- while still running chatbot agency, i'm also exploring new ideas to work with exciting AI technology